sahidul-shaikh/stock-market-analysis-with-sql/README.md

 The table header should appear as below:
 Date - Close Price - Signal
 4. Create a User defined function, that takes the date as input and returns the signal for that particular day (Buy/Sell/Hold) for the Bajaj stock.
-5. Write a brief summary of the results obtained and what inferences you can draw from the analysis performed.
+5. Write a brief summary of the results obtained and what inferences we can draw from the analysis performed.